101 Fun Things To Do With No Money

 83. Dress Rehearsal.
 This one may be harder to find, but an awesome idea if you can.
 Some venues will allow people to attend their dress rehearsals for big shows.
 You won’t have the same experience as the real show.
 At the end of the show, you will save lots of money and may be asked to provide feedback.

 86. Minute to Win It: Play this game against the clock which will have you laughing for hours.
 Most of the minute to win it games are with items you can find all throughout your house.
-This one is a winner for friends, kids or families!
+This one is a winner to hang out with friends, kids or families!

-89. Free Exercise Routines: No need for a gym anymore!
+88. Free Exercise Routines: No need for a gym anymore!
 You can download apps for plenty of workouts to keep you fit and healthy.
 Scroll YouTube for yoga classes.
-If you goal is to lose weight, then try Healthywage and get paid for losing weight.
+If your goal is to lose weight, then try Healthywage and get paid for losing weight.

-90. Free Class at Community Colleges: Check out your local community college for free classes they are offering.
-You should be pleasantly surprised on how many free classes you can take.
+90. Free Class at Community Colleges: Check out your local community college for the free classes they are offering.
+You should be pleasantly surprised at how many free classes you can take.

 93. Research your Genealogy: If you want to know more about your family history, then you can spend hours learning more on the various genealogy websites.
 Even better, call the family historian to learn more about your heritage.